Senior Connects Lesson Plans

 While the translator function provides an approximate translation of Net Literacy’s content into many languages, the lesson plans were hard coded in English and Spanish.
 A facility with recent Russian immigrants requested that Net Literacy help teach their residents computer and Internet skills so they could be more quickly integrated into American society, and a third translation of the training manuals were created.

 The Lesson Plans focus on four topics: computer basics, the Internet, email basics, and social networking.
-Click on Computer Basics, The Internet, Email Basics, and Social Networking to learn more about each important section that will help enable readers to become computer and Internet savvy.
+So click on them to learn more about each important section that will help enable visitors to become computer and Internet savvy.
 Other important training information, such as Internet safety, was developed to provide an integrated training program and is available by visiting the Safe Connects website.
-Click on Computer Basics, The Internet, E-mail Basics, or Social Networking to start your adventure.
+Use the drop down link on the top of the page that says About Senior Connects – and then hover over Lesson Plans to choose your language (English, Spanish, or Russian) to see the webpages, or check out our updated English PDFs by clicking on the links below: